vmware-archive/git-commit-integration/README.md

 ### DeployCommit

-Join table associating deploys with commits
+Join table associating deploys with commits.
+Note that the association to Commit is through the Commit's SHA attribute as the foriegn key, not the ID.
+This allows the DeployCommit to be created even if its commit does not yet exist.

 Attributes: